StellarSand/privacy-settings/Privacy Settings/Android-12.md

 #### Usage & diagnostics
 - Off
-<br>NOTE: Additionally some OEMs might include few more settings for personalized ads & diagnostics.
+<br>NOTE: Additionally some OEMs include few more settings for personalized ads & diagnostics.
 <br>Search in your phone settings for `User Experience Program`, `Personalized ad recommendations`, `Send diagnostic data` or something similar.